LisaHackett97/fun-space-quiz/README.md

 ##### Feature: Success Modal

 - Expected: Will open over game when 5 questions are answered correctly.
-Will display a message to the user and gives user threeo options.
+Will display a message to the user and gives user three options.
 Play again: when clicked will start a new game.
-Learn more: brings ser to the learn more page and See your journey: closed modal and allows user to view game images on display area Clicking outside the modal content closes modal.
+Learn more: brings user to the learn more page and See your journey: closed modal and allows user to view game images on display area Clicking outside the modal content closes modal.
 - Testing: Click 5 correct answers.
 Check modal displays, Click all 3 options to check they bring user to expected area. click outside modal to close.
 - Result:  working as expected.
 Modal and buttons displaying.
 Click on buttons does the expcted actions.
+My mentor suggested that after clicking on the see your journey button, user should not see the question area.
+It could be confusing user experience as they may think a new game has started.

+I updated the javascript to hide the question area and new question button when see your journey is clicked.
+I add event listeneers to the new Game button on the game page to unhide question area.
+Retested by walking through the same clicks. ie click See your journey, and it hides the questions, then click new game, new game set up and questions are now visible

 #### Learn More-Page